emg110/socialytics/README.md

 2- Run _npm install -g pm2_

-3- Config your session_id & csrf_token from your browser on Instagram website (these are Instagram website cookies).
+3- Config your session_id  from your browser on Instagram website (within Instagram cookies!).

 4- In CMD go to project root folder